ben-rogerson/twin.macro/docs/customizing-config.md

   npx tailwindcss-cli@latest init --full
   ```

-  In the config, twin reads from the `darkMode`, `prefix`, `theme` and `plugins` entries, so feel free to remove the rest.

 ## Plugins

 You can use most Tailwind plugins with twin, like [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms).

-Tip: You may see performance issues if plugins add a large number of classes.

 ## Resources